MakeSchool-17/trip-planner-ios-client-gordoneliel/TripPlanner/Pods/Gloss/README.md

 What's important to note is that the return type for `encodeStringLowercase` is a function that translates from the property's type to `JSON?` -- in this case, `String? -> JSON?`.
 The value you're working with will be accessible via the `if let` statement.
 Then, manipulation can be done - for example, lowercasing.
 What should be returned is a dictionary with `key` as the key and the manipulated value as its value.
 In the case that the `if let` failed, `nil` should be returned.

-Though depicted here as being in the same file, good practice would have the `Encoder` extension in a separate `Encoder.swift` file for organizational purposes.
+Though depicted here as being in the same file, good practice would have the `Encoder` extension in a separate file for organizational purposes.

 ### Gloss Protocols